asahi417/lm-question-generation/QG_BENCH.md

 Each of `paragraph_answer`, `paragraph_sentence`, and `sentence_answer` feature is assumed to be used to train a question generation model, but with different information.
 The `paragraph_answer` and `sentence_answer` features are for answer-aware question generation and `paragraph_sentence` feature is for sentence-aware question generation.
-See more detail at our paper (TBA)
+See more detail at our paper.

 ## Datasets